ekernf01/ggrn/GGRN.md

 We describe a "grammar" capable of closely mimicking the predictive methods underlying a variety of GRN inference methods.

 This grammar describes many combinations of features that are not yet implemented in our software.
-For clarity, these are still described as software specifications.
+For clarity, these are still described in the style of software specifications.
 Separate documentation for the GGRN python package describes a subset of options that are currently available.

 #### Notation